THE DESIGN PROCESS

 Preliminary costings as to profitability will be submitted.

-The client will make payment as per the fee structure on approval of the conceptual design.
+The client will make payment as per the fee structure on approval of the conceptual design or by interum payments as agreed in the Client Architect Agreement.

 5. PRESENTATION/APPROVAL OF FINAL DESIGN